MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-enterprise-search-center.md

 description: "Learn how to switch from the Basic Search Center to an Enterprise Search Center."
 ---

-# Switch to an Enterprise Search Center in SharePoint Online
+# Switch from a Basic to an Enterprise Search Center in SharePoint Online

 The Search Center is a classic search experience.
 It's a site or site collection with a starting page where users enter queries and a search result page where users can drill into and refine search results, or run a new query.
 It also offers an advanced search page.